#1 in Sleep Product Research

-Sleeping on a mattress that is too thin for a person's weight will often result in excessive firmness and lack of comfort.
-If you prefer a firm mattress, however, then it is possible you may be satisfied with a thinner model regardless of your weight.
+Sleeping on a mattress that is too thin for a person's weight will often result in excessive firmness and lack of comfort, especially for side sleepers.
+If you prefer a firm mattress, however, then it is possible you may be satisfied with a thinner model regardless of your weight or sleeping position.

 The charts below show owner satisfaction levels for different mattress thicknesses based on weight categories.

 As the above chart shows, 200-250 lbs individuals are often satisfied with a 9-, 10-, or 11-inch thick mattresses.
 Consequently, buying a mattress thicker than 11 inches may be a waste of money considering that mattresses are often priced by their thickness.